-Graduate Research Projects
+Student-Centered Research Projects

-Graduate research awards can be used for stipend, tuition, research operating costs, travel, or other direct costs directly relevant to the student's research at a Vermont university or college.
-Graduate students must have a faculty sponsor, who will act as lead principal investigator (PI) on the project.
-Graduate students may propose one-year projects with budgets of up to \$30,000/year, of which up to \$15,000 may be requested directly from the Water Center (i.e., the federal source) and an equal amount must come from non-federal matching sources (either cash or in-kind).
+Student-centered research project awards can be used for stipend, tuition, research operating costs, travel, or other direct costs relevant to a graduate or undergraduate student's research at a Vermont university or college.
+Graduate students must have a faculty sponsor, who will act as lead principal investigator (PI) on the project, but we encourage a statement of the extent to which the student is involved in idea generation and proposal writing.
+Student-centered research project awards may also be used to support research by one or more undergraduate students.

+PIs may propose one-year projects with budgets of up to \$30,000/year, of which up to \$15,000 may be requested directly from the Water Center (i.e., the federal source) and an equal amount must come from non-federal matching sources (either cash or in-kind).
 The project budget must be at least 1:1 federal to non-federal matching funds.
 UVM graduate students are required to include graduate student tuition in the budget (federal funds or matching funds) unless the student is on continuing registration.
-Graduate research projects are not renewable.
+Student-centered research projects are not renewable.

-Faculty Research Projects
+General Research Projects

-Faculty research awards must be led by a Vermont university or college faculty PI but can and should include federal, state, or private partners, whose contributions can often be counted as budget match.
+General research project awards can be used for research operating costs, travel, stipend, tuition, or other direct costs related to a faculty-led research project at a Vermont university or college.
+General research awards must be led by a Vermont university or college faculty PI but can and should include federal, state, or private partners, whose contributions can often be counted as budget match.
 To be consistent with USGS policy and award conditions, PIs should propose projects that have defined objectives that can be delivered in one year, however, PIs may plan for multi-year projects.
-Our advice is to focus the proposal on the objectives that are attainable in one year and to include a section within the proposal that explains how the current objective(s) fit into the longer-term plan.
+Our advice is to focus the proposal on the objectives that are attainable in one year and to include a section within the proposal that explains how the current objective(s) fits into the longer-term plan.
 Proposals for second- or third-year funding must also focus on objectives that are attainable in one year and explain how the proposed objectives fit into a specific, longer-term plan.
 Proposals for second- or third-year funding should be able to stand alone; reviewers will not have access to past years' proposals.
 No-cost extensions of project funds beyond one year are not generally possible, but they may be requested in extraordinary circumstances.
 The review panel and Water Center director will prioritize under-represented PIs, early-career PIs, and second-year projects that have shown sufficient progress in year one.
-Faculty may propose projects with budgets of up to \$80,000/year, of which up to \$40,000/year may be requested directly from the Water Center (i.e., the federal source) and an equal amount must come from non-federal matching resources (either cash or in-kind).
-In all cases, the project budget must show that federal to non-federal matching funds ratio is at least 1:1.
+Faculty may propose projects with budgets of up to \$100,000/year, of which up to \$50,000/year may be requested directly from the Water Center (i.e., the federal source) and an equal amount must come from non-federal matching resources (either cash or in-kind).
+In all cases, the project budget must show that the federal to non-federal matching funds ratio is at least 1:1.